noucode/Java9SpringBootCase/README.md

 2. From the root directory (Java9SpringBootCase) run the following command:
 	$ java -jar target/nouko-1.0.0.war

+3. Stop any process that is running on port 8080

-3. Navigate to the following URL: http://localhost:8080/index.jsp
+4. Navigate to the following URL: http://localhost:8080/index.jsp